jeswin/graphql-to-ts-cli/README.md

 ### Generating queries

-Write your queries (in say queries.ts) in the following format.
+Write your queries (in say queries.js) in the following format.

 ```ts
 export default `